Environment Permission Sets Tab

 Testers

-• A TDM Environment's permission set can be attached to selected testers, selected user groups (Fabric roles), or to all TDM users.
+• A TDM environment permission set can be assigned to selected testers, selected Fabric roles (user groups), or all TDM users.

-Note that although an environment's permission set without tester users is not usable, the Testers setting is optional and it enables creating permission sets and then adding them to testers at a later stage.
+Note: Although an environment permission set without testers cannot be used, the Testers setting is optional — allowing permission sets to be created and assigned to testers at a later stage.

 Adding all TDM Users to the TDM Environment Permission Set

-The All option is used to enable the permission set for all TDM users.
-To do so, click Testers and then select ALL.
+To enable the permission set for all TDM users, click the Testers field and select the ALL option.

-Alternatively, click the plus icon icon next to the Testers setting.
-The following pop-up window displays:
+Alternatively, click the plus icon icon next to the Testers field.
+The User Settings pop-up window appears (image below).
+Check the All Users checkbox:

 user setting